Viktor Yushchenko

-Viktor Andriyovych Yushchenko (Віктор Андрійович Ющенко, [ˈwiktor ɐnˈd⁽ʲ⁾r⁽ʲ⁾ijowɪtʃ ˈjuʃtʃenko]; born 23 February 1954) is a Ukrainian politician who was the third president of Ukraine from 23 January 2005 to 25 February 2010.
-He aimed to orient Ukraine towards the West, towards the European Union and NATO.
+Viktor Andriiovych Yushchenko (Віктор Андрійович Ющенко, [ˈwiktor ɐnˈd⁽ʲ⁾r⁽ʲ⁾ijowɪtʃ ˈjuʃtʃenko]; born 23 February 1954) is a Ukrainian politician who was the third president of Ukraine from 23 January 2005 to 25 February 2010.
+He aimed to orient Ukraine towards the West, European Union, the G7 and NATO.

+Yushchenko's first career was in the banking industry.
+In 1993, he became governor of the National Bank of Ukraine, presiding over their response to hyperinflation and the introduction of a national currency.
+From 1999 to 2001 he was prime minister under President Leonid Kuchma.
+After his dismissal as prime minister, Yushchenko went into opposition to President Kuchma and founded Our Ukraine Bloc, which at the 2002 parliamentary election became Ukraine's most popular political force.

 As an informal leader of the Ukrainian opposition coalition, he was one of the two main candidates in the 2004 Ukrainian presidential election, the other being Prime Minister Viktor Yanukovych.
 During the election campaign in late 2004, Yushchenko became the victim of an assassination attempt when he was poisoned with dioxin.
-He suffered disfigurement as a result of the poisoning, but has since made a full recovery.
+He suffered disfigurement as a result of the poisoning, but survived.
 The runoff election in November 2004, won by Yanukovych, was marred by widespread accusations of election fraud, leading to the Orange Revolution and an order by the Ukrainian Supreme Court to repeat the vote.
 Yushchenko won the revote 52% to 44%.

-Before his election as president, Yushchenko had already had a career in Ukrainian politics.
-In 1993, he became governor of the National Bank of Ukraine.
-From 1999 to 2001 he was prime minister under President Leonid Kuchma.
-After his dismissal as prime minister, Yushchenko went into opposition to President Kuchma and founded Our Ukraine Bloc, which at the 2002 parliamentary election became Ukraine's most popular political force, with 23.57% of the votes.

-After Yushchenko's election in 2004 to the presidency, this alliance was unable to continue this success, garnering only 13.95% of the votes in 2006 and 14.15% of the votes in the 2007 parliamentary election.
-Yushchenko gained only 5.5% of the vote in the 2010 Ukrainian presidential election which was won by Yanukovich.
-During the 2012 Ukrainian parliamentary elections, Yushchenko headed the election list of Our Ukraine.
-The party won 1.11% of the national votes and no constituencies, and thus failed to win parliamentary representation.
+Yushchenko's influence declined soon after assuming the presidency, especially after falling out with his prime minister and leading political ally Yulia Tymoshenko, as did his and his party's popularity and electoral standing.
+The rest of his presidency was marked by infighting, legislative deadlock and coalition crises in 2007 and in 2008.
+He lost re-election to Yanukovych in the 2010 Ukrainian presidential election, finishing in fifth place in the first round with 5.5% of the vote.
+Yushchenko again led Our Ukraine in the 2012 parliamentary election, but they failed to win representation.